 Advantages

-• Efficient at catching accidents as they occur which means less cleanup for you.
+- Training pants are efficient at catching accidents as they occur, which means less cleanup for you.

-• Cloth training pants are washable, which saves you some coins.
+- Cloth training pants are washable, which saves money.

 Disadvantages

-• You may take more risks and go longer stretches of time knowing your toddler is wearing them.
+- You may take more risks and go longer stretches of time when you forget to prompt your child to try using the potty because you know your toddler is wearing them.

 Underwear